hak3du/network-telemetry-dashboard/README.md

 1. **Clone this scaffold** to jumpstart your project

-3. **Start building** with intelligent code generation and assistance
-4. **Deploy with confidence** using the production-ready setup

-Built with ❤️ for the developer community.
-Supercharged by [Z.ai](https://chat.z.ai) 🚀
+3. **Start building** with intelligent cBuilt with ❤️ for the developer community.
+Supercharged by [